Soccer leagues, player unions team up on concussion protocol

 Disciplinary measures are being considered "such as the requirement of further training and education."
 Pre-season training will be offered to teams, medical staff and referees.

-European Leagues say members will get more details at their annual meeting, in London on Oct.
-18.
+European Leagues said its members will get more details at their annual meeting, in London on Oct.
+18. The group includes 36 member leagues from 29 countries.

+UEFA has asked for soccer's concussion rules to be discussed by IFAB's expert advisory panels which meet Oct.
+23 in Zurich.

+"The health of players is of utmost importance and I strongly believe that the current regulations on concussion need updating to protect both the players and the doctors," UEFA president Aleksander Ceferin said in a statement.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports